emelo2/VR/Project3.md

 ## Final Product

-The final product did not completly turn out like the proposal, the player still needs to get to grandmother's house, but there are only three obstacles.
+The final product did not completely turn out like the proposal, the player still needs to get to grandmother's house, but there are only three obstacles.
 Obstacle 1: The player must collect a total of 20 apples before getting to the house.
 Obstacle 2: The player must fight off the wolves.
 Obstacle 3: Everything must be completed under a certain time.
-Originally it was imagined that the game would be for a younger audience, but now the player is using a gun to fight off the volves.
+Originally it was imagined that the game would be for a younger audience, but now the player is using a gun to fight off the wolves.

 ### Description:
-             Teleporting to navigate (Left Controller) - trigger (activate lazer) + touchpad press (Teleport)
+             Teleporting to navigate (Left Controller) - trigger (activate laser) + touchpad press (Teleport)
              Grabbing: Grip press(pick up), Grip press (let go) Shooting (Right Controller): Trigger
 ### Development: